MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-cert-rotate.md

 After the above steps, you can check the success of the CA and certs rotation:

-- The old  `kubeconfig`  should  **not**  be able to contact the API server, but the new `kubeconfig` should be able to talk to it.
+- The old  `kubeconfig`  should  **not**  be able to contact the API server.
+But, the new `kubeconfig` should be able to talk to contact the API server.
 - All nodes are expected to be `Ready`, all pods are expected to be  `Running`.
 - Try to fetch the logs of  `kube-apiserver`,  `kube-scheduler`  and  `kube-controller-namager`.
-They should all be running correctly without printing errors, for example, `kubectl logs kube-apiserver-k8s-master-58431286-0 -n kube-system`.
+They should all be run without displaying errors, for example, `kubectl logs kube-apiserver-k8s-master-58431286-0 -n kube-system`.

 ## Known Limitations